pivotal/LicenseFinder/README.markdown

 ### Manually approving dependencies

-Whenever you have a dependency that falls outside of your whitelist, `rake license:action_items` will tell you.
+Whenever you have a dependency that falls outside of your whitelist, `license_finder` will tell you.
 If your business decides that this is an acceptable risk, you can manually approve the dependency by finding its section in the `dependencies.yml` file and setting its `approved` attribute to true.
 For example, lets assume you've only whitelisted the "MIT" license in your `config/license_finder.yml`.
 You then add the 'awesome_gpl_gem' to your Gemfile, which we'll assume is licensed with the `GPL` license.
-You then run `rake license_finder:action_items` and see the gem listed in the output:
+You then run `license_finder` and see the gem listed in the output:

 ```txt